Cappadox/itucsdb1507/docs/user/member5.rst

    .. figure:: images/member5/player_show.png
       :scale: 100 %

+      *List of players*

 Players can be deleted by clicking Delete button related with the corresponding row.
-Clicking Update button redirects user to player update page.^
+Clicking Update button redirects user to player update page.

 Updating
 ^^^^^^^^